airbytehq/airbyte/docs/integrations/sources/surveymonkey.md

 # SurveyMonkey

 Learn how to setup the SurveyMonkey source connector.
 A connector defines what’s required to access an API or a database such as protocol, URL paths to access, the way requests need to be structured, and how to extract records from responses.
-To learn more about connectors see [Core Concepts](https://docs.airbyte.com/using-airbyte/core-concepts/).
+To learn more about connectors, see [Core Concepts](https://docs.airbyte.com/using-airbyte/core-concepts/).

 :::note

 SurveyMonkey only supports OAuth in the US.
-We are testing Oauth enablement in the EU.
+Airbyte is testing Oauth enablement in the EU.
 If you encounter any issues, please [reach out to us](mailto:product@airbyte.io) for assistance.

 :::